alexwlchan/alexwlchan.net/src/_drafts/static-bookmarks.md

   class="screenshot"
 %}

-{{screenshot}}
+All the data is stored locally, with no external services or dependencies, and I have an offline copy of every web page I've saved.

-It’s taken hundreds of hours to get all my data and saved web pages into this new site, and along the way I learnt a lot about archiving and building the web.
+It took hundreds of hours to migrate all my data and saved web pages into this new site, but I'm really happy with the result.
+It was also a chance to learn more about how the web is archived and built, because I looked at each web page individually.
+I put in a lot of effort, and now I have a very high-quality archive.

 This post is the first of a three-part series about my new approach to bookmarks.
 This first post will explain how the site works, and the second and third posts will share what I've learnt about archiving and building the web.